MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reporting-options-overview.md

 ## Analytics needs in organizations

-When developing analytics solutions for customers, it might help to use a mental model based on personas and their different analytics needs.
+When developing analytics solutions for customers, it might help to use a mental model based on  personas described on a very high-level and their different analytics needs.

 :::image type="content" source="media/analytics-personas.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="media/analytics-personas.svg":::